 Mike Reihm is a graduate of the University of Guelph, Canada, and he’s noticed the same problems with paver sand that I did.
 Ordinary sand washes out too easily, and any of the alternatives he’d seen can’t re-form themselves as freeze/thaw cycles make pavers shift.
 That’s why Mike harnessed his knowledge of chemistry to create an alternative that he calls Envirosand (866-636-8476).
 What I’ve seen so far convinces me the long-term performance is better than what I’m used to with anything else.
 The ability to re-soften in the presence of water and re-harden again into a new shape is the reason why.

-If you take a small pile of EnviroSAND and wet it, the dry granules turn into a dough-like mixture that holds together without being sticky.
+If you take a small pile of Envirosand and wet it, the dry granules turn into a dough-like mixture that holds together without being sticky.
 This is what happens as the product is activated with mist from a garden hose after it’s worked into cracks between pavers.
 Let this mixture dry and it hardens enough to stay put firmly.
-Moisture from regular rains are enough to reactivate EnviroSAND and make it flexible again, though during my tests it held together and resisted washing out, even while soft.
+Moisture from regular rains are enough to reactivate Envirosand and make it flexible again, though during my tests it still held together and resisted washing out, even while soft.
 This is a powerful combination of qualities, and I know from experience that it can make all the difference.